Purpose now email book

 Best Corporate Forum-Only Platform

-Vanilla Forums is one of the online community platforms that are directed toward large corporations, giving them a tool to build customer communities.
-It lets companies customize their own brand and a set of community management features.
+Vanilla Forums is an online community platform for adding customer communities to corporate websites.
+It can be customized, and it has community management features.
 Members can publish content, create groups and subgroups, and add questions and polls.

 vanilla forums screenshot

 While Vanilla Forums offers companies a chance to build customer support and engagement, access to a knowledge base, and useful integrations, it is only a forum feature.
-It doesn’t come with other features of an all-in-one platform like selling memberships, subscriptions, or online courses.
+It doesn’t have options to sell memberships, subscriptions, or online courses.
 So, if you’re looking for a community that you can monetize, this isn’t the right choice for you.

 Vanilla Forums Community